- Historic Brattonsville

 Experience living history at this 800-acre historic site.
 Explore the struggle for liberty in America.

-While three of the Bratton family houses are closed for preservation, learn how people farmed the land, cooked their food, and entertained themselves in the 18th and 19th centuries.
-These historical activities and others are presented by costumed interpreters year-round.
+Learn how people farmed the land, cooked their food, and entertained themselves in the 18th and 19th centuries through costumed interpreters.
+These historical activities and others are presented year-round, Tuesday through Saturday.

-Visitors can also delve into the struggle for liberty by walking the Revolutionary War battlefield of Huck’s Defeat and watching a video documentary that brings to life the events of July 1780.
+Delve into the founding struggle for liberty by walking the American Revolutionary War battlefield of Huck’s Defeat and watching a video documentary that brings to life the events of July 1780.
 Come away with an understanding of the continued struggle for liberty in the years following the American Civil War by visiting the new exhibit entitled, “Liberty & Resistance: Reconstruction and the African-American Community at Brattonsville, 1865-1877” inside the recently restored Brick House.